imdonnie/leetcode/README.md

 # leetcode
-This is a repo for donni's work on leetcode.
+This is a repo for donnie's work on leetcode.